 - Lake Tahoe Basin Management Unit (Forest Service division that manages lands in the Lake Tahoe Basin)

 - YubaNet (online news source that features fire conditions)

 - Sierra Avalanche Center (winter related snow conditions)

 - OpenSnow (winter related snow conditions)

-- National Weather Service (NOAA website – use the area of Lake Tahoe in which you’ll be traveling in order to get the most accurate forecast)
+- National Weather Service (NOAA – use the specific Tahoe location in which you’ll be traveling for the most accurate forecast)

 As much as I complain about the smoke, I know it’s only an inconvenience for me.
 Wildfire smoke, in and of itself, isn’t a life-changing event like actually losing a home or a loved one.